chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

 }
 ```

-This error is the same as the last one, but with a different error message.
 The `ApiDataCollector` is generic over the logging service.
 Since the logging service is a reference type, because of it's scoped lifetime, `ApiDataCollector` now technically has a lifetime too.
 So the returned `Box` can potentially have a lifetime associated with it.